Who is off to Thailand soon and has no idea what to do in Krabi? I feel you!

 Curious to see what Krabi looks like from a birds-eye view?

-The hike provides some of the most incredible views you’ll experience on your Krabi itinerary as there aren’t too many options to get viewpoints (rock climbing and Tiger Cave are one of the only other ways to get some great views.)
+The hike provides some of the most incredible views you’ll experience on your Krabi itinerary as there aren’t too many options to get to viewpoints (rock climbing and Tiger Cave are one of the only other ways to get some great views.)

 A round trip hike takes around 3-4 hours depending on how quick you hike and how long you spend at the top.

-At the end of your hike, Tup Kek beach is a few minutes away, go take a dip and chill for the rest of the day.
+At the end of your hike, Tup Kek beach is a few minutes away, take a dip and chill for the rest of the day.

-Krabi Itinerary: 6 Days – What to Do in Krabi Mix Day
+Krabi Itinerary: 6 Days – What to Do in Krabi – Mix Day

 Grab a motorbike and visit Tiger Temple, a hot spring, the Emerland pool, and overall just get lost riding around.

 Today is kind of a mix it up as you please kind of day.
-You could squeeze in probably two of the following activities in one day maybe more if you go quick…
+You could squeeze in probably two of the following activities in one day, maybe more if you go quick…

 Phanom Bencha National Park has a few waterfalls and some jungle trails to get lost in.

-There are numerous hot springs around Krabi as well, however, due to the regularly hot weather, this type of activity is kept to the rainy days or the days where it’s not sweltering outside!
+There are numerous hot springs around Krabi as well; however, due to the regularly hot weather, this type of activity is kept to the rainy days or the days where it’s not sweltering outside!

-For some more excellent views of Krabi and a full on work out, man up and take on Tiger Cave Temple (Wat Tham Sua).
+For some more excellent views of Krabi and a full-on workout, man up and take on Tiger Cave Temple (Wat Tham Sua).
 No worries, no tigers kept in cages or anything here, just a statue of one and over 1,000 steps to the top of a mountain to see as far over Krabi and you can.